Rainmaker Labradors started with our first purebred Labrador in 1998. That chocolate puppy, Hudson, launched

 Our dogs spend their lives here.
 We don't place them upon retirement from breeding, unless there is a special

 situation.
-We love puppies and we love the gray-faced seniors and as hard as it is, we owe it to them to be there
+We love puppies and we love the gray-faced seniors and as hard as it is, we owe it to them to be

-and lillies blooming among them, others have their ashes in places of honor around the house.
+with roses and lillies blooming among them, others have their ashes in places of honor around the house.

 I selected these videos to show the house, fields and yard as well as the puppies and dogs.
 There are plenty